ProjectMOSAIC/mosaic/cran-comments.md

 * updating a few URLs
 * fixing a few minor bugs
 * migration from citEntry() to bibentry()
+* update to edition 3 of testthat

-We are submitting four packages in parallel:
+We are submitting four packages roughly in parallel:

-* mosaicCore
+* mosaicCore [already on CRAN]
-* mosaicData
+* mosaicData [already on CRAN]
+* ggformula [already on CRAN]
 * mosaic
-* ggformula

-## Changes

 ## Test environments